Battle of the Sexes: Round One"

 foreign language films.
 Then, play the demo track (Track

-#15 on the CD) and have your actors go through
+#15 on the Soundtrack CD #4) and have your

-the motions and act as if delivering their lines (not
+actors go through the motions and act as if delivering

 Sound Note: Copy the jungle sound effects track Cut #6 to cassette and play it continuously during the sketch, and play the individual effect tracks on the CD as called for.